 FRANCIS E. QUINLAN.
 Brigadier General Francis E. Quinlan, United States Marine Corps Reserve (Ret.) has served as a director since September 2011.
 General Quinlan has practiced law for nearly thirty years, most recently at Newmeyer & Dillion LLP since May 2011.
 Before entering the practice of law he was an agent with the Federal Bureau of Investigation.
 As a reserve officer he performed active duty in command positions at the Squadron, Air Group, Air Wing, Marine Expeditionary Force and Joint Force levels of the United States Marine Corps.
-He has served as a board director and chairman of the audit committee of Irvine Company LLC since September 2002; was founding audit committee chairman and former member of the Board of Directors of the California State Compensation Insurance Fund; and is the chairman of the audit committee of Convoke Systems, Inc., an entity that provides software services to the debt buying industry.
+He has served as a board director and chairman of the audit committee of Irvine Company LLC since September 2002; was founding audit committee chairman and former member of the Board of Directors of the California State Compensation Insurance Fund; and is the chairman of the audit committees of Santa Fe Trust, Inc. and its sister company, Independent Trust Company of America, LLC.
+Prior to joining the Board he served on the audit committee of Convoke Systems, Inc., an entity that provides software services to the debt buying industry.
 He is Emeritus General Counsel and former audit committee chairman of the Marine Corps University Foundation, Inc. Board of Trustees.
 Mr. Quinlan holds a Master of Laws in Taxation, has represented major financial institutions in matters ranging from governance and compliance to cyber security and has conducted and directed complex financial, tax, Foreign Corrupt Practices Act, internal fraud and national security investigations in his civilian and military careers.
 His additional qualifications to serve on the Board include financial forensic accounting training with the Federal Bureau of Investigation, completion of information operations, cyber security and inter-agency professional schools at the national level and corporate network security programs involving multi-national enterprises.

 NORMAN R. SORENSEN.
 Mr. Sorensen has served as a director since December 2011.
 He also serves as a director of Cabot.
 Mr. Sorensen is the former Chairman of the International Insurance Society.
 Previously, he was Chairman of the International Advisory Council of Principal Financial Group.
 He was Chairman of Principal International, serving from 2011 to 2012, and President and CEO of International Asset Management and Accumulation of the Principal Financial Group, serving from 2001 to 2011.
 He has served as Executive Vice President of both Principal Financial Group, Inc. and Principal Life Insurance Company since 2007, as well as held a number of other senior management positions since 1998.
 Mr. Sorensen served as a senior executive of American International Group, Inc. (insurance services) from 1989 to 1997.
 He is also a former Chairman of DE Master Blenders, a former member of the board of Sara Lee Corporation and currently serves as a Senior Advisor to Deloitte, LLP.
 Mr. Sorensen serves on the board of Insperity, Inc., a public company.
-Mr. Sorensen's qualifications to serve on the Board include his experience as an executive officer of an international financial services and asset management company, with responsibility over international operations and oversight over asset management and financial services functions and multiple divisional chief financial officers.
+Mr. Sorensen's qualifications to serve on the Board include his experience as an executive officer of an international financial services functions and multiple divisional chief financial officers.
 He has also served as an executive officer of several publicly traded companies.